-On the following pages you will find information about our approach to a sustainable Supply Chain, a set of commonly accepted rules and regulations, as well as practical help in implementing sustainable business practices.
-This is our commitment to clean business.
+On the following pages you will find information about our approach to Sustainability in the Supply Chain, a set of commonly accepted rules and regulations, as well as practical help in implementing sustainable business practices.
 We are asking you to join us on our path to sustainability for the benefit of the generations to come.
-This brochure is addressed to suppliers and third-party intermediaries.
+This brochure is addressed to suppliers and third party intermediaries.
 For simplification purposes the term "partner" is used for both.
-If the brochure means to address "suppliers" or "third-party intermediaries" exclusively, the respective term will be used.
+If the brochure means to address "suppliers" or "third party intermediaries" exclusively, the respective term will be used.